 My research interest has been on minority politics, especially the Korean minority in Japan.
 Most recently, I have been examining different factors behind decisions made by the local governments in Japan to allow foreign residents participation in referendums.
 My courses include Introduction to East Asian Politics, Gender Politics in Asia, Ethnic and Political Conflict in Asia, Introduction to World Politics, Peace and Conflict Resolution and Political Research.

 When I am not on campus, I spend a lot of time with my husband, Carl and our son, Elliott.

 My wife, Molly, is a PhD student in English Literature at Indiana University.
-Her research focuses on Victorian lodgings, landladies, and tenants.
-Our main non-academic interests are music and comedy.
+She studies Victorian lodgings, landladies, and tenants.
+In our non-academic lives we are big comedy and music nerds.